Contenu de l'article

-I. – Establishing of the OPECST
+I. – OPECST establishment

 Science has been spurred on by humankind’s basic desire to always better understand the mechanisms governing nature and the universe.
 Over the centuries, it has also become a lever for transforming living conditions, helping to control the scourges of famines and epidemics better, ensuring ever greater daily comfort for the burgeoning middle class, and helping realize eternal dreams such as that of travelling in the air, sailing under the sea or transmuting matter.